-Maine Marijuana Legalization Act, 28-B M.R.S., and with the Maine Medical Use of
+Maine Marijuana Legalization Act, 28-B M.R.S.
+Chapter 1, and with the Maine

-Marijuana Act, 22 M.R.S. - 2.
+Medical Use of Marijuana Act, 22 M.R.S., Chapter 558-C. - 2.
 Licenses Required.
 Persons or entities wishing to establish a Cannabis Establishment within the Town of Freeport shall also obtain a license from the Freeport Town Council and shall be subject to the provisions of this Ordinance and the Town of Freeport Cannabis Establishment Licensing Ordinance.
 In addition, prior to the issuing of a license from the Town of Freeport, the applicant must be able to demonstrate that they will be able to obtain a license from the State. - 3.
 Site Plan Review.
-Cannabis Cultivation facilities and Cannabis Manufacturing and Processing facilities are subject to Site Plan Review by the Freeport Project Review Board, per Section 602 of this Ordinance. - 4.
-Standards Not Exclusive.
-In addition to these standards contained in Section 535 and the Site Plan Review Standards contained in Section 602 of this Ordinance, Cannabis Establishments shall be subject to any other applicable ordinance provision(s) that govern uses in an applicable zone. - Other Cannabis Uses Prohibited.
-Other cannabis uses, as defined in Section 104 Definitions, including but not limited to cannabis retail stores as defined in 22 M.R.S. § 2422(1-F) or other state laws and regulations, are prohibited in all districts.
+Cannabis Cultivation Facilities and Cannabis Manufacturing and Processing Facilities are subject to Site Plan Review by the Freeport Project Review Board, per Section 602 of this Ordinance, except that lawfully existing Cannabis Establishments with operations in a building previously approved for commercial use, shall be exempt from Site Plan Review but only to the extent of their existing operations as of February 6, 2024.
+Any further changes requiring Site Plan Review under Section 602 shall be reviewed by the Project Review Board.